PEOPLE IN GREY

 So!
 At the turn of the century, three authors – who were also all amateur Mesmerists – caused the original definition of ‘a sensation’.
 And they were: Charles Dickens, George du Maurier, and Wilkie Collins.

 Collins’s book caused a sensation because it excited (in the full and true sense of the word) people’s senses and was a ‘deliberate’ experiment in doing so.
 And it really is worth investing in Winter’s book to glimpse the very powerful effect it had on people at that period in history.
-Because it really was a historic inflection point; life was a cosmic soup of possibility – but yet it was a ‘soup’ that people did not unite on to co-create and make consensus reality.
+Because it was a historic inflection point; life was a cosmic soup of possibility – but yet it was a ‘soup’ that people did not unite on to co-create and make consensus reality.
 And so it became, IMHO, a transitional period when people believed they had ‘train spine’ and ran from moving pictures because technology outpaced human understanding – all whilst the horrors of colonial rule and crumbling power structures persisted.
 And so ‘wonder’ and ‘magic’ became the buzz words for anyone who couldn’t (or wouldn’t) keep pace with science and progress.

 And I suppose the uniting factor between Collins and this blog is that hypnosis really simply does not exist – it is a mental construct and a consequence of effective storytelling.
 And hypnosis is mostly just suggestion, but suggestion is very powerful